itsmordecai/bmi-calculator/README.md

 ## The creation

-I am going to make a Body Mass Index (BMI) Calculator inspired by the designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
-It will be a multi screen app with simple functionality but full-on custom styling.
+This is a Body Mass Index (BMI) Calculator inspired by the designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
+It is a multi screen app with simple functionality but full-on custom styling.

 Finished App: